zabokaa/GreenUnity/README.md

 - Footer Information
   - As a user, I find value in the footer for critical information, including the address, a concise impressum, and social media links set to open in new tabs for a seamless experience.

+## UX Design Five Planes Method

+- Strategy
+  - The page is of value for new users (getting information) as well as for the members of GreenUnity (getting information too, and attracting new members)
+  - It is a way to reach out to users that are not using social media, e.g. instagram.
+- Scope
+  - The user wants to have access to different sections via menu without scrolling down.
+The links in the menu are self-explanatory.
+- Structure
+  - The page is structured in such a way that 1. it goes from the general to the more specific and 2. from a passive to an active integration of the user
+  - First a rough historical outline, then more specific or concrete vision and mission.
+  - The next section is events, which are even less abstract.
+  - Then the user can register for an event.
+- Skeleton
+  - My first concept was not having a 1-page site, but different html pages for each section.
+But since it is more common today, and users are more used to that, I changed that.
+  - [Here](./assets/img/readme-img/Flowerbeds_wireframes_1.pdf) you can find my wireframes, designed with Balsamiq.
+(Pls note that I changed the name of the Community Garden from Flowerbeds to GreenUnity, because with GreenUnity both nature and community are associated.)
+- Surface
+  -

 ## Testing